espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 Unfortunately you wrongly interpreted negative normalized sales as store's losses .

-My response, I think I should have asked for more clarification about how they interpret the normalized sales losses, it a big mistake and cost me a lot.
+My response, I think, I should have asked for more clarifications about how they interpret the normalized sales losses, it a big mistake and cost me a lot.

 ```python
 import warnings